Diagnostic Errors and Patient Risk

 Diagnostic errors are more frequent than thought, and come with serious and costly risks.
 With complexity errors seemingly likely to worsen, the authors of the report highlight the prevention of diagnostic errors through medical education reform, along with numerous calls for change within the health care system.

 If you or a loved one have suffered harm due to a diagnostic error, you may have a medical malpractice claim.
-Contact Colling Gilbert Wright & Carter at (855) 880-4741 for a free case evaluation with one of our experienced Orlando delayed diagnosis attorneys today!
+Contact Colling Gilbert Wright at (407) 712-7300 for a free case evaluation with one of our experienced Orlando delayed diagnosis attorneys today!